mschilde/auto-label-merge-conflicts/README.md

 ![Github action in action](./demo.png)

-The typical use case is to run this action post merge (e.g. push to `master`).
+The typical use case is to run this action post merge (e.g. push to `master`) to quickly see which other PRs are now in conflict.

 We use this setup e.g. on our monorepo at [Comtravo](https://github.com/comtravo).
 Instead of a grumpy CTO pinging developers to fix their merge conflicts there's now a shiny bot.

 ## Set up

 To configure the action on your repo you have to do 2 things:

-1) configure the new workflow in your `.github/workflows` folder:
+1) configure the new workflow by creating a YML config file in your `.github/workflows` folder:

 ```
 on: